New for 2022!

 Low Point 6607′ – High Point 9142′

-The Firebird 50K starts in the heart of Eagle, next to Color Roasters.
+The Firebird 50K race starts in the heart of Eagle, next to Color Roasters.
 Racers begin by riding 2 miles on the bike path along Eagle Ranch Road and Haystacker Drive, where a right turn onto the Turniphead Trail marks the start of dirt miles until the finish.

 Just shy of a mile after turning onto dirt, riders pass through the Arroyo trailhead, at mile 2.4.
 From Arroyo, the course continues steadily up, first on double track on Third Gulch Trail, then veering left onto singletrack on Pipeline Trail.
 Throughout this climb, riders travel from sage-covered high desert into beautiful aspen groves on the Pipeline Trail.
 1300 vertical feet above Arroyo riders reach aid station #1, Firebox, at mile 6.5.

-Racers leave the aid station and continue uphill on Hardscrabble Road briefly to a hard right turn onto Firebox Road.
+Racers leave the aid station and continue uphill on Hardscrabble Road briefly to a hard right turn onto the Firebox Road hike a bike .
 After 2 miles with some steep climbs through forest and pastureland on Firebox Road, riders veer left onto singletrack and descend to toward Dead Cow.